nicholasgriffen/legacy_code_examples/clojure/src/game/cljCodeReview_nsg.md

 Something I tried on a hunch:
 ##### Line 35: (let [container []])
 I removed the container and the conj that builds it and the game ran just the same for me.
 Artifacts maybe of another strategy, or an idea not yet at fruition?

+### I would love to play test the next iteration
+Even if it means I'll be losing every game.

+Thank you for the game,
+nicholasgriffen